 I am currently an Assistant Professor of Advocacy and Social Change in the School of Communication at Loyola University Chicago.
-I am also a senior fellow with the Centre for Analysis of the Radical Right, where I also head the Gender and Extremism research unit and am a fellow with the Institute for Research on Male Supremacism.
+I am a senior fellow with the Centre for Analysis of the Radical Right, where I head the Gender Research Unit and I am also a fellow/expert with the Institute for Research on Male Supremacism.

-Broadly speaking, I study how online extremist groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
-Simply explained, I study how online groups respond to things like platform censorship and bans to understand how they manage to persist despite our attempts to thwart them.
+Broadly speaking, I study how online hate groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
+Simply explained, I study how these communities respond to things like platform censorship and bans to understand how they manage to persist despite attempts to thwart them.

-My research areas are in digital culture, online social movements, masculinity and race, misinformation/disinformation and conspiracy theories, collective action and identity, and knowledge production.
+My research areas are in digital culture, online social movements, masculinity and race, misinformation/disinformation and conspiracy theories, collective identity, science and technology studies, and knowledge production.

 Welcome to my website!